MasterSkepticista/llm.c/README.md

 # llm.c

 A rewrite of [karpathy/llm.c](https://github.com/karpathy/llm.c) to brush-up on C/CUDA.
+CPU version is ~50% faster (more loops are parallelized).

 For CPU build: